![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "What's that thing sticking out of the grate and why is it needed?"

-A. The square drain as pictured here shows the grate puller which is included with all finishes of our square grates.
+A. The square drain as pictured on our page shows the grate puller which is included with all finishes of our square grates.
 The friction fitting grate along with the grate puller allow you to remove the grate without the hassle of screws which is one of the most typical ways drain grates are attached.

 Q. "What is the white cover that is shown in the square drain riser pictures?"